Seu IP: Sem dados · Seu status: ProtegidoDesprotegidoSem dados

 How does encrypted DNS traffic work?

 DNS requests can be encrypted using encryption protocols.
-If DNS traffic is not encrypted, there is a possibility that an unsecured connection could expose this data to outside eyes.
+If DNS traffic is not encrypted, an unsecured connection could expose this data to outside eyes.

 Different methods of DNS encryption

-The three main types of DNS protection are DNS over HTTPS (DoH), DNS over TLS (DoT), and DNSCrypt, and we’ll be covering all of them in detail.
+The three main types of DNS protection are DNS over HTTPS (DoH), DNS over TLS (DoT), and DNSCrypt.
+Here’s a detailed explanation of what each one does.

 DNS over HTTPS (DoH)

-DNS over HTTPS (DoH) involves DNS data being sent through an HTTPS connection.
+DNS over HTTPS (DoH) involves DNS data being sent through an HTTPS connection using port 443 and user datagram protocol to handle quick and lightweight queries.
 HTTPS is the standard protocol used on most websites.
 If your encrypted DNS traffic is secured with HTTPS, anyone who intercepts it will only have the encrypted version, not the plaintext DNS request itself.
+Plus, it uses user datagram protocol to handle.

 DNS over TLS (DoT)

 DNS over TLS (DoT) is another encryption method for DNS traffic.
-In this case, data is encrypted and moved via the Transport Layer Security protocol.
+In this case, data is encrypted and moved via the Transport Layer Security protocol using port 853.
 As with DoH, the DNS traffic benefits from end-to-end encryption while in transit.
-However, while DoH sends encrypted DNS traffic to and from the same port as all HTTPS traffic (bearing in mind that most websites use HTTPS), DoT data moves through a separate port.
+However, while DoH sends encrypted DNS traffic to and from the same port as all HTTPS traffic, DoT data moves through a separate port.
 As a result, it is easier to troubleshoot DoT and isolate potential problems with the protocol.

 DNSCrypt